A Reverse Black Hole Information Problem: Discussion

-It would furthermore be interesting to see whether there is a more general principle at play causing two-point functions in a black hole background to have the smallest magnitude possible at fixed energies.
+It would be interesting to see whether there is a more general principle at play causing two-point functions in a black hole background to have the smallest magnitude possible at fixed energies.
 Another natural boundary probe to consider would be one-point functions.
 As is shown in \cite{MalGri21}, one-point functions can capture the proper time from the event horizon to the singularity in a phase by coupling the dual field to the simplest higher-derivative coupling to the gravitational field.
-This can also be computed in the backreacted thermal gas background, and it would be interesting to see whether a hierarchy as for the two-point functions also exists for the one-point functions.
+This can also be computed in the backreacted thermal gas background, and it would be valuable to explore whether a hierarchy also exists for the one-point functions.
 Since one-point functions are typically dominated by the near-boundary behaviour, which is, to leading order, the same for black holes and the thermal gas, we expect this to be a next-to-leading order effect.
 Another issue is the fact that these computations are best suited for Euclidean time, where the singularity only appears as a complex saddle and not in the real integral.
 How to compute the backreacted one-point function in Lorentzian time is less clear.
 As mentioned before, another natural extension of the analysis performed in Sec. \ref{sec: deconfinement} is to study whether two-point functions in the microcanonical ensemble are also smallest in deconfined states at strong coupling, which is the regime dual to semiclassical gravity.

-It would also be interesting to see whether one could add further refinements to the coarse-graining maps in App.~\ref{ap: toy model}, such that we can capture the expected time scales.
-These could be either the time scales based on the presence of an apparent horizon as in Fig. \ref{fig:IntroFig} or maybe more continuous increases of entropy as expected from e.g. \cite{BalBer112,BalBer11}.
+It is worth further study of whether one could add further refinements to the coarse-graining maps in App.~\ref{ap: toy model}, such that we can capture all the expected time scales in one prescription.
+These could be either the time scales based on the presence of an apparent horizon as in Fig. \ref{fig:IntroFig}, or maybe more continuous increases of entropy as expected from e.g. \cite{BalBer112,BalBer11}.

 There may be fruitful interplay between small AdS black holes and $T\overline{T}$ deformations.
 In the holographic context, these deformations bring the Dirichlet boundary to a finite cutoff~\cite{McGough:2016lol}, and potentially stabilise small AdS black holes.
 Then, small AdS black holes would be \textit{typical} states within a microcanonical window in a $T\overline{T}$-deformed holographic CFT.